Nolte: What Happened to Chris Matthews Is Obscene and Purely Political

 Don’t you understand, those are the very people we should be defending…

-If they ever come for me with their lies and misdemeanors; if they ever succeed in ruining me, living with that injustice will be a little easier knowing I’m not hanging from a petard with my own fingerprints on it.
+If they ever come for me with their lies and misdemeanors; if they ever succeed in ruining me, living with that injustice will be a little easier knowing I’m not a victim of a petard that has my own fingerprints on it.

 To spare his dignity, they couldn’t even let the man stick around a few months.
 They didn’t even have the decency to do that — not even for his family.
 Instead they did the cruelest thing possible: tossed him on the Harvey Weinstein pile.
 That wasn’t just unfair, it was monstrous and not a little heartbreaking.